-An FPGA-based Variable-length 4-Channel Separation FastICA Implementation
+AN FPGA-BASED IMPLEMENTATION OF FASTICA FOR VARIABLE-LENGTH 4-CHANNEL SIGNAL SEPARATION

-\Dinh-Thien Vu, Trong-Thuc Hoang, Ngoc-Hung Nguyen, and Trong-Tu Bui Digital Signal Processing and Embedded System Laboratory (DESLab) Faculty of Electronics and Telecommunications (FETEL) The University of Science, Ho Chi Minh City (VNU-HCMUS) 227 Nguyen Van Cu St., Ho Chi Minh City, Vietnam Email: \dinhthien.fetel@gmail.com, {htthuc, nnhung, bttu}@fetel.hcmus.edu.vn
+Trong-Thuc Hoang, Ngoc-Hung Nguyen, and Trong-Tu Bui

+Faculty of Electronics and Telecommunications (FETEL), University of Science, VNU-HCM, Ho Chi Minh City, Vietnam

 Abstract-Independent Component Analysis (ICA) is one of the most popular and powerful tool that has been used widely in the field of signal processing.
 Due to its complexity, implementing ICA became a challenge for designers.
-In this paper, authors proposed an FPGA-based ICA implementation using FastICA algorithm.
-The design can process 4 audio channels with variable length from $2^9$ to $2^{25}$ samples.
+In this paper, authors proposed an FPGAbased ICA implementation using FastICA algorithm.
+The design can process 4 audio channels with variable length from 2^9 to 2^{25} samples.
 The proposed implementation achieves the speed of 11.27 Mbps and can process over 1.4 million samples per second.